 Air conditioners: We do not accept air conditioners at our events.
 Please see our list of places that accept air conditioners on our Transfer Station page.

-A hazardous waste collection event for businesses, schools and farms that generate less than 220 pounds of hazardous waste per month is scheduled for next year held by Dutchess County.
-There is a fee based on type and amount of materials.
-Please see the registration packet or contact the Solid Waste Division for details at 463-6020.
+A hazardous waste collection event for businesses, schools and farms that generate less than 220 pounds of hazardous waste per month will be scheduled for 2022.
+A date has not been set yet.
+There will be a fee based on type and amount of materials.
+Please contact the Solid Waste Division for details at 845-463-6020.

 Our Recycling Educator has developed an Earth Day video.
 While mainly for elementary school children, it's enjoyable for everyone!
 Learn more about recycling with this YouTube video: Earth Day Recycling Video.